Vibration Analysis in Gearboxes

 Other Predictive Technologies

-The analysis of faults in gearboxes often involves the study of various variables and multiple symptoms.
+The analysis of failures in gearboxes often involves the study of various variables and multiple symptoms.
 Therefore it is always necessary to design comprehensive condition monitoring programs that include vibration analysis, acceleration envelope analysis, airborne ultrasonic analysis, tribology or physical-chemical analysis of lubricants and infrared thermography, all these predictive technologies aimed at determining the symptoms of wear and friction, common elements in most failure modes of industrial gearboxes.